 The course provides advanced training in skin cancer surgery and teaches various techniques allowing GPs to treat more complex cases in the primary care setting.
 The program includes practical surgery sessions.
 Our team of surgical assistants will guide and support you as you

-- Different types of suturing techniques
+- Advanced suturing techniques

 - Rotation flaps

 - Advancement flaps

 - Dog ear repairs

 - Observe experts performing skin cancer surgery techniques on a large screen with close-up camera

 - Perform surgical techniques in a simulated environment and receive feedback